MichaelCade/90DaysOfDevOps/Days/day68.md

   tags: proxy
 ```

-We can then confirm this by using the `ansible-playbook playbook5.yml --list-tags` and the list tags is going to outline the tags we have defined in our playbook.
+We can then confirm this by using the `ansible-playbook playbook5.yml --list-tags` and the list tags are going to outline the tags we have defined in our playbook.

 ![](Images/Day68_config1.png)